Academic Honors and Class Rank Procedures

 TCOM students must:

-- have achieved a minimum Pass grade for each course, have successfully remediated any failing grades and have no grades of "I";
+- have maintained a minimum Pass grade for each course;

 - be at least 21 years of age;

 - have been in residence for four academic years at an accredited college of osteopathic medicine, the last two years of which must have been at TCOM;

 - have passed Level 1, Level 2-CE and Level 2-PE of the Comprehensive Osteopathic Medical Licensing Examination (COMLEX);